-The last time I was in Disney World was when I was four years old.
+The last time I was in Disney World (before this visit) was when I was four years old.
 I hardly remember anything except being scared to death by the “It's a Small World” ride.
-This time, I cherished every experience.
+As an adult on the other hand, I cherished every experience.
+Especially the food!

 Here are the highlights: